-Academic Performance Data
+2a) Academic Performance Data

-There are three "tracks" for renewal under AB 1505 (2019) based on a school's Dashboard indicators, and Achernar is in the "middle" track.
-(See Charter School Performance Category Data File published by the CDE on July 1, 2020.)
-Under Education Code section 47607.2(b)(1), for schools in the "middle" track, the District "shall consider" the school's performance on the state and local Dashboard indicators, but the District "shall provide greater weight" to measurements of academic performance (i.e. ELA, Math, English Learner Progress, and College/Career).
-As shown below, Achernar, which first opened in the 2016-2017 school year, has performed well on all available state and local Dashboard indicators.
+There are three "tracks" for renewal under AB 1505 (2019) based on a school's Dashboard indicators, and Cardinal is in the "middle" track.
+(See Charter School Performance Category

+Data File published by the CDE on July 1, 2020.)
+Notably, Cardinal was one data point away from being in the "high" track.

+Under Education Code section 47607.2(b)(1), for schools in the "middle" track, the District "shall consider" the school's performance on the state and local Dashboard indicators, and "shall provide greater weight" to measurements of academic performance (i.e. ELA, Math, English Learner Progress, and College/Career).
+As shown below, Cardinal has performed exceptionally well on all available state and local Dashboard indicators, particularly academic indicators.